 A usage guide or grammar guide is a book that illustrates how to use English correctly.

 Most of these are on D-level in the Blue Labels, in the PE1460 section.

-The best-known guide deals generally with the essentials of how to write "plain English"; this is the classic
+The best-known guide deals with the basics of how to write "plain English" -- this is the classic

 - The Elements of Style / by William Strunk, Jr. ; with revisions, an introduction, and a chapter on writing by E.B.
 White

-Several recent usage manuals are quite funny and use clear examples.
+Several recent usage manuals are quite funny and give clear examples.
 These include:

 - Between you and I: a little book of bad English / by James Cochrane.

 Eisenhower D-level Blue Labels, PE1460.C53 2003 and 2004

 - Eats, Shoots & Leaves: a zero tolerance approach to punctuation / by Lynne Truss.

 - Woe is I: the grammarphobe's guide to better English in plain English / Patricia T. O'Conner.